justmisosoup/working-with-me/README.md

 # working-with-me
 A user manual on what it's like to work with me.
 Including my natural proclivities and habits.

+## Product & Design Principles

+#### Talk to customers
+Great products solve real problems.
+Who better to tell you about those problems than your customers?

+#### Identify the real competition
+Don’t rely on superficial product comparisons.
+Pay attention to user behaviours and habits too.

+#### Validate early and often
+Ideas are fleeting.
+Stay nimble and validate early.
+Don’t let perfection stand in the way of progress.

+#### Embody being data-driven
+Do the work to understand data, its nuances, and how it’s being used to drive decisions and measure success.

+#### Turn constraints into opportunities
+Understand the boundaries of the environments you’re designing in, their gaps and opportunity areas.

+#### Aim for simplicity
+When introducing new patterns, consider what you’re requiring the customer to learn.
+Aim for simplicity.

+## Working With Teams

+#### Respect your experts
+Subject matter experts are gold.
+Trust in their expertise and take every opportunity to learn from them.

+#### Foster collaboration
+Keep communication open and work cross-functionally.
+Diversity of ideas leads to better outcomes.

+#### Set expectations early, explicitly
+Avoid misunderstandings by aligning on what is expected, as early and clearly as possible.

+#### Be a team advocate
+It’s your responsibility to ensure your team has everything they need to do their best work.

+#### Always be evanglizing
+Champion your best ideas by sharing them and educating others at both the team and company level.

+#### Commit, even if you disagree
+It is healthy to have some disagreement.
+At a minimum, align and commit on the outcomes.

 ## Work

 ### My typical day